joshfinnie/joshfinnie.com/src/pages/blog/rusty-react-for-2021.md

 $ npm i -D @wasm-tool/wasm-pack-plugin
 ```

 Once installed, we'll update our `webpack.config.js` file to leverage the new package.
-Add the following bit of code to your webpack config:
+Add the following bit of code to our webpack config:

 ```js
 const WasmPackPlugin = require("@wasm-tool/wasm-pack-plugin");